Lindsey (Buckel ’06) Szymanski

 Some of my best memories at Mount Union definitely revolved around my involvement with Greek life.
-As a legacy member of Alpha Chi Omega, the fun social events as well as the opportunity to work closely with the Alliance Domestic Violence Shelter still remain extremely valuable to me.
+As a legacy member of the sorority Alpha Chi Omega, the fun social events as well as the opportunity to work closely with the Alliance Domestic Violence Shelter still remain extremely valuable to me.
 I also got to marry a Sigma Nu, which I highly recommend.

 Starting a Career

 My first job was as a Title I reading teacher at Mary Irene Day Elementary in Minerva, OH.
 It was a fabulous jumping off point for me in my career, as I had the chance to use my reading endorsement and learn more about effective interventions for struggling readers in elementary school.

 After I earned my bachelor’s degree in early childhood education, I had the opportunity to participate in Mount Union’s first cohort for the intervention specialist licensure.
 As I was working as an intervention specialist, I chose to further my education through the Kent State University School Psychology Graduate Program.
 I believe that it prepared me for the many roles of a school psychologist.

 My roommates, classmates, friends and sorority sisters from Mount Union, as well as my awesome husband, are still some the nearest and dearest to my heart.
 Social media and texting have made it all the easier to keep in touch.
 I love hearing from all of my Mount Union family as many of us are starting the next big journey in life—having children!

 Every fall I attend Mount Union’s Homecoming and Alumni Weekend festivities.
 I love returning to campus, seeing the many generations of Mount Union alumni who I know and love and having the chance to relive everything I loved most about Mount Union.